 An aside: the tungsten carbide ball is not actually a smooth round ball.
 The surface of the ball contains numerous divots and the ball itself is sometimes hollow, all so that the ball holds onto the ink better as it transfers it from the ink reservoir to the writing surface.

-As for the rest of the metal components in a pen, the casting of the metal pieces is not unlike the extruding process for the plastic parts.
+As for the rest of the metal components, the casting of the metal pieces is not unlike the extruding process for the plastic parts.

 Small discs of metal (often brass, steel, or aluminum) are heated till they are malleable.
 The discs are then moved into a compression chamber corresponding to the shape desired.

-As the steel ram and the ejector plunger move back to their original positions, excess metal is removed and recycled and the die molded part is produced.
+Then, as the steel ram and the ejector plunger move back to their original positions, excess metal is removed and recycled and consequently, the die molded part is produced.

 The Filling Process